 Resolution in brief: Reaffirms the right of the Palestinian people to self-determination, including the right to their independent State of Palestine.

 From 2000 to 2005, under Prime Ministers Jean Chrétien and Paul Martin (both Liberal), Canada once abstained and otherwise voted "Yes" on this resolution.
 In 2006 under Stephen Harper (Conservative), Canada abstained on this resolution for five years, and then voted "No" for five years.
-In 2015, Justin Trudeau (Liberal) continued to vote "No" on this resolution until 2019, when Canada surprisingly voted "Yes."
-Many supporters of the Palestinians hope that this lone vote signals a return to a previous era, and that it will be repeated in 2020.
+In 2015, Justin Trudeau (Liberal) continued to vote "No" on this resolution until 2019, when Canada surprisingly voted "Yes," and continued this vote in 2020.

 Resolution adopted by the General Assembly on 18 December 2019 [on the report of the Third Committee (A/74/398)]